Let’s be honest, one yeast infection is bad enough. But burning, itching and cottage cheese discharge on repeat? That’s the stuff of nightmares.

 Bacteria, called the microbial flora, normally live in your vagina, where they help keep yeast and other disease-causing bacteria in check.
 But when the balance of your flora is off, yeast can run rampant and cause an infection.

-Recurring yeast infections are when you have four or more documented infections per year, says Dr. Melanie Andersen, an OB-GYN who sees patients at UW Medicine Primary Care at South Lake Union and Women’s Healthcare Center at UW Medical Center – Roosevelt.
+Recurring yeast infections are when you have four or more documented infections per year, says Dr. Melanie Andersen, a UW Medicine OB-GYN.

 If you’re one of the not-so-lucky folks logging multiple yeast infections per year, it’s likely you’re looking for a treatment to put an end to the madness — and boric acid might just be the answer to your fungal misfortune.